Surfer12/claude-agent-to-agent/README.md

-# Unified Agent System
+# Unified Agent System with Swarm Integration

-A provider-agnostic agent framework that supports both Claude and OpenAI backends, with unified CLI and computer use capabilities.
+A provider-agnostic agent framework that supports both Claude and OpenAI backends, with unified CLI, computer use, and multi-agent swarm capabilities.

 ## Features